yldio/asap-hub/docs/decision/02-email-provider.md

 ## Decision

 At this stage of development, we decide to use Amazon SES.
-The disadvantage of using Amazon SES is the dashboard and visibility of the emails sent.
-Still, we believe that it doesn't overcome the ease of integration on this stage of the project.
+The disadvantage of using Amazon SES is the lackluster dashboard and the visibility of the emails sent.
+Still, we believe that the ease of integration at this stage of the project is important to deliver the first user stories quickly.
+We will make sure that the email provider can be changed with reasonable effort in the future.